Netflix

-Netflix is headquartered in Los Gatos, California, in Santa Clara County, with the two CEOs, Greg Peters and Ted Sarandos, split between Los Gatos and Los Angeles, respectively.
-It also operates international offices in Asia, Europe and Latin America including in Canada, France, Brazil, the Netherlands, India, Italy, Japan, Poland, South Korea and the United Kingdom.
-The company has production hubs in Los Angeles, Albuquerque, London, Madrid, Vancouver and Toronto.
+Netflix is an American subscription video on-demand over-the-top streaming service.
+The service primarily distributes original and acquired films and television shows from various genres, and it is available internationally in multiple languages.

+Launched in 2007, nearly a decade after Netflix, Inc. began its pioneering DVD-by-mail movie rental service, Netflix is the most-subscribed video on demand streaming media service, with 301.6 million paid memberships in more than 190 countries as of 2025.
+By 2022, "Netflix Original" productions accounted for half of its library in the United States and the namesake company had ventured into other categories, such as video game publishing of mobile games through its flagship service.
+As of 2025, Netflix is the 18th most-visited website in the world, with 21.18% of its traffic coming from the United States, followed by the United Kingdom at 6.01%, Canada at 4.94%, and Brazil at 4.24%.

 History

 Launch as a mail-based rental business (1997–2006)

 Netflix was founded by Marc Randolph and Reed Hastings on August 29, 1997, in Scotts Valley, California.
-Hastings, a computer scientist and mathematician, was a cofounder of Pure Atria, which was acquired by Rational Software Corporation that year for $750 million, the then biggest acquisition in Silicon Valley history.
-Randolph had worked as a marketing director for Pure Atria after Pure Atria acquired a company where Randolph worked.
-He was previously a co-founder of MicroWarehouse, a computer mail-order company as well as vice president of marketing for Borland International.
+Hastings, a computer scientist and mathematician, was a co-founder of Pure Software, which was acquired by Rational Software that year for $750 million, the then-biggest acquisition in Silicon Valley history.
+Randolph had worked as a marketing director for Pure Software after Pure Atria acquired a company where Randolph worked.
+He was previously a co-founder of MicroWarehouse, a computer mail-order company, as well as vice president of marketing for Borland.

 Hastings and Randolph came up with the idea for Netflix while carpooling between their homes in Santa Cruz, California, and Pure Atria's headquarters in Sunnyvale.
 Patty McCord, later head of human resources at Netflix, was also in the carpool group.
-Randolph admired Amazon.com and wanted to find a large category of portable items to sell over the Internet using a similar model.
-Hastings and Randolph considered and rejected selling and renting VHS tapes as too expensive to stock and too delicate to ship.
-When they heard about DVDs, first introduced in the United States in early 1997, they tested the concept of selling or renting DVDs by mail by mailing a compact disc to Hastings's house in Santa Cruz.
-When the disc arrived intact, they decided to enter the $16 billion home-video sales and rental industry.
-Hastings is often quoted saying that he decided to start Netflix after being fined $40 at a Blockbuster store for being late to return a copy of Apollo 13, a claim since repudiated by Randolph.
+Randolph admired Amazon and wanted to find a large category of portable items to sell over the Internet using a similar model.
+Hastings and Randolph considered and rejected selling and renting VHS as too expensive to stock and too delicate to ship.
+When they heard about DVDs, first introduced in the United States in early 1997, they tested the concept of online DVD rental or sales by mail, by mailing a compact disc to Hastings's house in Santa Cruz.
+When the CD arrived intact, they decided to enter the $16 billion Home-video sales and rental industry.
 Hastings invested $2.5 million into Netflix from the sale of Pure Atria.
 Netflix launched as the first DVD rental and sales website with 30 employees and 925 titles available—nearly all DVDs published.
-Randolph and Hastings met with Jeff Bezos, where Amazon offered to acquire Netflix for between $14 and $16 million.
-Fearing competition from Amazon, Randolph at first thought the offer was fair, but Hastings, who owned 70% of the company, turned it down on the plane ride home.
+Randolph and Hastings met with Jeff Bezos, whose Amazon offered to acquire Netflix for between $14 and $16 million.
+Fearing competition from Amazon, Randolph thought the offer was fair, but Hastings, who owned 70% of the company, turned it down on the plane ride home.